-It is the responsibility of your committee to judge your dissertation from all standpoints, including neatness, mechanics, and technical and professional competency.
-Therefore, it is important to provide the committee with a copy of your manuscript before your defense.
+It is the responsibility of your committee to judge your project from all standpoints, including neatness, mechanics, and technical and professional competency.
+Therefore, it is important that you provide them a copy of your manuscript before your defense.
 Check with your department for a calendar.

-The printed dissertation is the public display of the quality of work acceptable to the student's department, academic school and to the Division of Graduate Studies for fulfilling graduate degree requirements.
+The printed project is the public display of the quality of work acceptable to the student's department, academic college for fulfilling graduate degree requirements.
 The student must prepare the information for the document, present it in an orderly fashion, undergo a review cycle, and achieve publication.
 Each department has adopted a style manual for use by its graduate students for the text, bibliography and references.
 Use only the style manual approved by your department.

-When you are about to begin, writing a dissertation seems a long, difficult task.
+When you are about to begin, writing a project seems a long, difficult task.
 That is because it is a long, difficult task.
 One key to success is to adopt a systematic approach to achieve your goal.